fosterbrereton/vistest/readme.md

 Use `objdump --macho --demangle --syms /path/to/file.o` to see symbols and their attributes in an object file.
 Note that `.hidden` in a description means the symbol is private and will not be shared across DLL boundaries.
 Note that mangled names are required in an exported symbols list

+# `ld`

+`ld` is the macOS linker.
+Many flags are passed to it (often indirectly by way of Clang) to link the final executable (and any dependents that need to be linked along the way.)
+Of special note to this topic are flags like `exported_symbols_list` that affect the visibility of symbols from the linker command line.
+See the manpage (link below) for details on additional relevant flags.

 # Links

 These are listed in no particular order.
 NOTE: Clang supports all attributes defined for GCC.